-You Are Not Alone: And, if your child's father is not present, you can still find healthy men who can act as mentors.
+And, if your child's father is not present, you can still find healthy men who can act as mentors.
 It's important.
-There are often teachers, relatives, coaches or clergy who can provide the male role modeling that a teenage boy desperately needs.
+There are often teachers, relatives, coaches, or clergy who can provide the male role modeling that a teenage boy desperately needs.

 It comes down to this: Fathers count.
 Mothers count.
 And, children do better when both are on board together.